hmrc/security-git-hooks/README.md

 * Navigate to the root directory of a repository you wish to run hooks in.
 * Run the command: `pre-commit install`.
 * If there is no `.pre-commit-config.yaml` file present, create one.
 This is how the pre-commit framework installs and runs selected hooks.
 This file must be included in any repository utilising the framework.
 The following content, pasted directly into your `.pre-commit-config.yaml` file, will install all hooks present in this repository.
+Alternatively, if you have chosen to clone this repository, you can directly copy the `.pre-commit-config.yaml` contained here into whichever directory you're running hooks in.

 ```
 repos: